Do Not Forsake Me Oh My Darling: Original script

 The original script for this episode, to be found in volume two of The Prisoner: The Original Scripts, is significantly different from the final version, while working with the same constraint of Patrick McGoohan's limited availability.
 The beginning is similar, with Number Two meeting the Colonel, here named Oscar, the man whose body Number Six's mind will occupy.

 But in this earlier draft of the story, Number Six awakens in his flat in a furious mood, storming to his office to angrily resign.
 Only at the office does he realise that his appearance is not his own and that a year of his life is missing.

 Fearing that this is a ploy to force him to reveal confidential information, Six leaves the office, determined to find "Saltzman" (who became Seltzman in the broadcast version), the inventor of the body-swap machine.
 Meanwhile, Number Six's former employer, the Colonel, is shown to be in collusion with a mysterious, unseen figure, an apparent agent of the Village.
 They are collaborating to manipulate Six into locating Saltzman, intending to follow Six as he finds the scientist.

-Six returns to his house to find Janet, his fiancée, who doesn't recognise him.
+Six returns to his house to find Janet, his fiancée, who does not recognise him.
 Six offers Janet a deal in exchange for locating her missing lover.
-He later meets her at her birthday party and reclaims from her a receipt for developed photographs held at a camera shop, which Six gave to Janet a year ago.
+He later meets her at her birthday party and reclaims from her a receipt for developed slides held at a camera shop, which Six gave to Janet a year ago.
 He proceeds to kiss her intimately, in a manner that reminds her of her disappeared lover, and then departs from the party.

-Six procures the photographs from the shop, which, overlaid atop each other, produce a map with a set of co-ordinates in Kanderfield, Austria.
+Six procures the slides from the shop, which, overlaid atop each other, produce a map with a set of co-ordinates in Kanderfield, Austria.
 Six finds Saltzman there, and convinces Saltzman of his identity by referring to their arranged meeting at which Six never arrived.
 However, Saltzman notices that someone has followed Number Six.
 It is Potter, a former colleague of Number Six's, sent by their employers to tail Six – and tailing Potter has been an agent of the Village, who gases Saltzman, Six, and Potter unconscious and proceeds to transport the scientist and Number Six back to the Village.

 Saltzman is forced to show his captors how to reverse the mind-transfer process, in order to return Number Six and Oscar to their proper bodies.
 The Village lacked the ability to perform the reversal; that is why they wanted Saltzman.
 Saltzman says the reversal requires a third party as a "medium" for the transfer, and volunteers himself.
 Number Two consents, and Six, Oscar and Saltzman are linked to the mind-transfer machine after Saltzman reconfigures it.